 This is because the Z-wave installation does not require construction work or a specialist contractor.
 Also, we can choose to expand our system at any time.

 Z-Wave home automation solutions are available and suitable for everyone.
-They allow us to remotely control not only our flat or home, but also our garage, garden house, or cottage.
+They allow us to remotely control our flat or home and our garage, garden house, or cottage.

 2. Wireless signal range